 The goal of the 10-year study was specified by the CD4 permit stipulation: "The purpose of the study will be to evaluate the short- and long-term impacts of CD4 and other CPAI satellite developments on the movements and distribution of caribou."
-The study is intended to be cooperative and collaborative in nature and communication of results with NSB stakeholders is a key component: "The study design will be reviewed by the NSB Department of Wildlife for review Management and approval.
-Additionally, a draft annual report shall be submitted to the NSB, City of Nuigsut, Native Village of Nuiqsut, and Kuukpik Corporation for review and comments."
+The study is intended to be cooperative and collaborative in nature and communication of results with NSB stakeholders is a key component: "The study design will be reviewed by the NSB Department of Wildlife Management for review and approval.
+Additionally, a draft annual report shall be submitted to the NSB, City of Nuigsut, Native Village of Nuigsut, and Kuukpik Corporation for review and comments."

-To begin implementing the permit stipulation, representatives of CPAI and ABR Inc.-Environmental Research and Services (ABR) met with NSB staff in Barrow on 2 December 2004.
+To begin implementing the permit stipulation, CPAI representatives of and ABR, Inc.-Environmental Research and Services (ABR) met with NSB staff in Barrow on 2 December 2004.
 The study options discussed at that meeting were developed into a preliminary study design and scope of work that were circulated in early February 2005 for further review.
 The revised study design and scope of work were approved in late March 2005 and were amended in early July 2005 to accommodate telemetry surveys by ADFG, which were added under the terms of a cooperative agreement among ADFG, CPAI, and ABR that addressed sharing of telemetry data for use in this monitoring study.
-The results of each of the seven preceding years of study (2005-2011) were presented and discussed annually in meetings with the NSB Department of Wildlife Management (9 March 2006, 5 April 2007, 17 March 2008, 14 April 2009, 16 March 2010, and 24 March 2011, and 9 April 2012) and in the village of Nuigsut on 1 August 2006, 1 May 2007, 20 March 2008, and 13 October 2009.
+The results of the eight preceding years of study (2005-2012) have been presented and discussed in annual meetings with the NSB Department of Wildlife Management (9 March 2006, 5 April 2007, 17 March 2008, 14 April 2009, 16 March 2010, 24 March 2011, 9 April 2012, 16 April 2013), as well as in Nuigsut (1 August 2006, 1 May 2007, 20 March 2008, 13 October 2009, 27 February 2013).

 This study addresses specific issues concerning the potential impacts of petroleum development on caribou in the ASDP study area, with the intent of drawing on both scientific knowledge and local/traditional knowledge.
 The accumulated body of scientific knowledge on the TH and CAH provides a starting point and framework for structuring the study to address the issues identified since North Slope oil development began about 40 years ago.
 The extensive knowledge of local residents has been, and will continue to be, important for formulating research questions and ensuring that appropriate study methods are used.
-In addition to discussions between biologists and local residents at meetings in Nuiqsut, local observers (Mark Ahmakak, James Taalak, Doreen Nukapigak, and Gordon Brown) have participated in some aerial surveys over the years.
+In addition to discussions between biologists and local residents at meetings in Nuigsut, local observers (Mark Ahmakak, James Taalak, Doreen Nukapigak, and Gordon Brown) have participated in some aerial surveys over the years.